 Different colored irises are a fairly common occurrence in animals, but a rather rare disease in humans.
-Heterochromia iridis is a rare eye condition that affects the iris of the eye, where the two irises differ in color.
-For example, one eye could be blue while the other, brown.
+Heterochromia iridis is a unique eye condition that affects the iris of the eye, where the two irises differ in color.
+For example, one eye could be blue while the other brown.

-Of course, no two eyes are identical so it is perfectly normal to have a slight difference in coloration in each eye.
+Of course, no two eyes are identical, so it is perfectly normal to have a slight difference in coloration in each eye.
 Having two completely different colors in each eye however is a rare happening.
-Currently, it is not known how many people worldwide are affected by this condition, but it is estimated that 11 out of 1000 Americans are affected.
+Currently, it is not known how many people worldwide are affected by this condition, but it is estimated that less than one percent of the global population is affected.

 What causes such a strange disease?
 Is it harmful?
 Does it affect how a person sees?
 Let’s unpack this phenomenon!

 Our skin, hair and irises get their color from the pigment melanin.
 The darker the color of hair, skin and eyes, the more melanin a person has.
 The less melanin, the lighter someone’s skin, hair and eye color will be.